 “How will the credit markets perform if the Federal Reserve Board chooses to taper over the next year or so?” asked Sivan Mahadevan, Head of U.S. Credit Strategy and Global Credit Derivatives Strategy at Morgan Stanley.
 He posed this question to members of the Global Association of Risk Professionals on November 21, 2013.
 Here, “tapering” refers to a gradual lessening of asset purchases.

 As the first of two speakers in a webinar presentation, Mahadevan summarized the credit markets to date: “little beta, lots of alpha.”
 Investment grade assets have had a good rally this year.
 “The higher yields go, the better we feel,” he said.
-As for models, the one-zone GDP forecast shows slightly tighter spreads year-over-year.
+As for models, the one-zone gross domestic product (GDP) forecast shows slightly tighter spreads year-over-year.
 The 30-year yield is at its highest in the past two years.
 Overall, Mahadevan predicted outperformance of credit markets in the 3 to 7-year part of the curve.

 Things look better for pension funds and insurance companies.
 The top 100 companies with defined benefit pension plans are now about 90 percent funded.
 A drop in Treasury yields, combined with an equities sell-off, brought them more to the 70 percent level, however.
 Companies far and wide are trying to defuse the pension liability, he noted.